Christmas and New Year

 3. Smoking and sexual health

-5. How long after quitting smoking does erectile dysfunction improve?
+4. How long after quitting smoking does erectile dysfunction improve?

 6. Getting advice and help for erectile dysfunction

-Erectile dysfunction (ED) is defined as the persistent inability to achieve and maintain an erection sufficiently enough to permit satisfactory sexual performance.
+Erectile dysfunction (ED) is the inability to get and keep an erection long enough to have sex.
+ED has many causes, one being smoking.
 Smoking can cause erectile dysfunction in men of all ages, including young men.
+In this article we'll look at the link between smoking and ED, and other factors that might cause the condition.

 How common is erectile dysfunction in men?